TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 ::::

 The main goal is to show that a singular value decomposition always exists, and, how to construct one.
-Both answers are answered in reversed order in the next subsection
+Both questions will be answered in reversed order in the next subsection

 (Subsec:SVD:Existence)=